Bejswarup/Algo_Trading/README.md

     - Set a Stop Loss (sl) and a Target.
 If you select 0 as the target, the system will trail the stop loss.

     - If you put a target other than 0, the system will trail the stop loss as explained in the description.
+    - If you want to do virtual trade coose 0 otherwise choose 1.

 5. **Execute the Trade**: The system will execute the chosen option trade based on your inputs and continuously manage the trade according to your specified stop loss and target parameters.